 Arthur W. Frank

-Arthur Frank is Professor Emeritus in the Department of Sociology, University of Calgary, and currently Professor II at VID Specialized University, Norway.
+Arthur Frank is Professor Emeritus in the Department of Sociology, University of Calgary, and has been Professor II at VID Specialized University, Norway.
 He writes and lectures on illness experience, narrative, and ethics of care.
 He lives in Calgary, Alberta, Canada.
 He received his Ph.D. from Yale University in 1975; his M.A. in Communications from the University of Pennsylvania in 1970, and his B.A. in English from Princeton University in 1968.

 What happens when my body breaks down happens not just to that body but also to my life, which is lived in that body.
 When the body breaks down, so does the life.
 Even when medicine can fix the body, that doesn’t always put the life back together again.
 At the Will of the Body, p.
 8.